IndigoDomotics/TestingBase/README.md

         .env  <- this is where you set the environment vars specified in the template test_something.py  <- your test cases would subclass shared.utils.APIBase

+In order to use this repo, you must have python-dotenv and httpx installed.